imtiaz-ak/atlas-deploy/src/data/README.md

 > SSP3 - "A resurgent nationalism, concerns about competitiveness and security, and regional conflicts push countries to increasingly focus on domestic or, at most, regional issues.
 Policies shift over time to become increasingly oriented toward national and regional security issues.
 Countries focus on achieving energy and food security goals within their own regions at the expense of broader-based development.
 Investments in education and technological development decline.
 Economic development is slow, consumption is material-intensive, and inequalities persist or worsen over time.
 Population growth is low in industrialized and high in developing countries.
 A low international priority for addressing environmental concerns leads to strong environmental degradation in some regions."

-4) Districts: 8 of them
+4) Divisions: 8 of them

 ### List of Districts